 The Cost Share Program builds partnerships with local entities to pool efforts and resources to deliver state highway and bridge projects.
-When local entities are willing to partner with MoDOT, MoDOT matches their investment up to 50 percent of the project cost.
-MoDOT works in cooperation with the Missouri Department of Economic Development and local entities to determine when targeted investments can be made to create jobs and may also provide up to 100 percent of the project cost.
+When local entities are willing to partner with MoDOT, MoDOT matches their investment up to 50% of the project cost.
+MoDOT works in cooperation with the Missouri Department of Economic Development and local entities to determine when targeted investments can be made to generate economic development and may provide up to 100% of the project cost.